jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Technological progress has merely provided us with more efficient means for going backwards.
+Life is the flower for which love is the honey.
-- Aldous Huxley
+- Victor Hugo

-Updated on: [12/20/2023]
+Updated on: [12/21/2023]
 <!-- #quoteEnd -->
 </pre>